Infineon/AURIX_code_examples/code_examples/BMETAL_TC375_ADS_WSS_GTM_TSSM_HW/README.md

 The function *configTIM1_3()* configures TIM1_CH3 is used to measure the period of the speed pulse signal The function *configTIM1_4()* configures TIM1_CH4 is used to find the numbers of bits transmitted in the AK frame

+**[CPU] ATOM1 Configuration:**

+The function *configATOM()* configures four ATOM1_CH2 to generate mask signal when a speed pulse is detected.
+ATOM1_CH2 operates in one-shot mode and generate pulse of fixed width.
+This signal is used in the TIM1_CH2 LUT to enable the data decoding when speed pulse occurs.

 **[CPU] Configure GTM **